dsheiko/ng-backbone/README.md

 [![Build Status](https://travis-ci.org/dsheiko/ng-backbone.png)](https://travis-ci.org/dsheiko/ng-backbone)

-`NgBackbone` is a slim superset over Backbone that makes your code concise, clean and testable
+`NgBackbone` is a small extension of [Backbone.js](http://backbonejs.org/) that unlocks Angular-like programming experience

 Well, I love old good Backbone for its simlicity and flexibility.
 However after working with such frameworks as Angular and React, I see that Backbone app requires much more code.
 Yet I don't want to ditch Backbone and deal with some 200K LOC framework codebase.
 I just want a minimal modular extension to improve my programming experience and maintenability of my code.
 And that is how I came up with `NgBackbone`